learn-co-students/accelerated-bootcamp-prep-week-2-day-2-abcp/lecture.md

 We need to include the jQuery library in our project in order to use it.

-One way to do so is via the Google CDN.
+One way to do so is v-ia the Google CDN.
 Add the following to your index.html

 ```html
 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.3/jquery.min.js"></script>